netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-6/README.md

   },
 },
 ```
+> Remember we said actions take the whole store as the 1st parameter?
+That is automatically taken care of, so in the components, the first parameter will be the actual payload.

 Now put all this together.
-You should have all you need to complete the task, but you may find that there are some holes that need to be filled along the way...
+You should have all you need to complete the task.

 In the end, when everything works, you can test [this in the browser](http://localhost:8080).
 Open the application and
 then open your inspector in Chrome.
 Navigate to your Vue plugin and specifically the Vuex state: